kunal732/amer-ml-workshop/README.md

 Apart from the above set of parameters, there are hyperparameters that are specific to the algorithm.
 These are:
 - **num_layers**: The number of layers (depth) for the network.
 We use 18 in this samples but other values such as 50, 152 can be used.
 - **image_shape**: The input image dimensions,'num_channels, height, width', for the network.
 It should be no larger than the actual image size.
 The number of channels should be same as the actual image.
-- **num_classes**: This is the number of output classes for the new dataset.
-Imagenet was trained with 1000 output classes but the number of output classes can be changed for fine-tuning.
-For caltech, we use 257 because it has 256 object categories + 1 clutter class.
+- **num_classes**: This is the number of output classes for the CIFAR-10 dataset.
+We set this value to 10 since there are 10 classes.
 - **num_training_samples**: This is the total number of training samples.
-It is set to 15240 for caltech dataset with the current split.
 - **mini_batch_size**: The number of training samples used for each mini batch.
 In distributed training, the number of training samples used per batch will be N * mini_batch_size where N is the number of hosts on which training is run.
 - **epochs**: Number of training epochs.
 - **learning_rate**: Learning rate for training.